 PwC Finland audits, inter alia, public interest entities ('PIE'), and therefore PRH Auditor Oversight carries out a quality inspection on PwC Finland at least every three years.
-The scope of the quality inspection covers assessment and testing of our system of quality management (SoQM) as well as assessment of the contents of the transparency report based on the EU Audit Regulation No 537/2014.
+The scope of the quality inspection covers assessment and testing of our SoQM as well as assessment of the contents of the transparency report based on the EU Audit Regulation No 537/2014.